 See you there!

-Girls in grades 3-5 and their mothers (or other significant women in their lives) are invited to join the libary's new monthly book club.
+Girls in grades 4-6 and their mothers (or other significant women in their lives) are invited to join the libary's new monthly book club.
 New members are always welcome!
-This month we will be discussing Stolen Children by Peg Kehret.
+On May 8 we will be discussing Drita, My Homegirl by Jenny Lombard.
 Copies of each month's book will be availbalbe at the Children's Department desk.
-Registraton is not required, but interested people should contact Mrs. Fritsch at 203-924-9461, or by email at firstname.lastname@example.org for further information.
-Light refreshments, crafts, and door prizes at each meeting!
+Registraton is not required, but interested people should contact Mrs. Fritsch at 203-924-9461, or by email at email@example.com for further information.
+Light refreshments, crafts, and door prizes at each meeting, which begins at 6:30PM.

 Plumb Memorial Library will celebrate Chinese New Year 2014 – The Year of the Horse.
 There will be special activities all related to Chinese New Year including a story, crafts, and light refreshments.
 Ages 5-up.
 Registration is needed for this program on Thursday, January 30, at 6PM.